 If there is humor in Metamorphosis, it cannot be located from the subjective distance most might view a fantastical tale of a man that transforms into an insect of some sort.
-It requires a long form, almost objective interpretation (if the term objective can be used to describe attempting to view the subject matter from the perspective of a senior citizen).
+To my mind, it requires a long form, almost objective interpretation (if the term objective can be used to describe attempting to view the subject matter from the perspective of a senior citizen).
 If the reader is able to view this story from the perspective of one of the lucky few that will live a long life, and that term lucky is relative and subjective for those around us view us as living beyond our expiration date.
-For, if we are one of those lucky few, we will begin to gain distance from what we meant throughout our life, and that struggle to establish, and re-establish ourselves will begin to wane, as it did for our loved ones when they began to age and metamorphosed into senile, old people that are incapable of taking care of themselves.
-They were lucky enough to live long lives, but they eventually became a burden to the family, as we all will if we are lucky enough to live so long that we become reduced to that perspective our loved ones currently have of us.
-We will reach a point where they no longer cherish what we once were –when we guided them through life and took care of them– and it’s almost a relief to them that we’re gone, and we arrive at our anti-climactic ending that requires our loved ones pay others for our disposal.
+For, if we are one of those lucky few, we will begin to gain distance from what we meant throughout our life, and that struggle to establish, and re-establish ourselves will begin to wane, as it did for our loved ones when they began to age and metamorphosed into senile, old people who were incapable of taking care of themselves.
+They were lucky enough to live long lives, but they eventually became a burden to us, as we all will if we are lucky enough to live so long that we become reduced to the perspective our loved ones will have of us.
+We will reach a point where they no longer cherish what we once were –when we took care of them and guided them through life– and it’s almost a relief to them that we’re gone, and we arrive at our anti-climactic ending that requires our loved ones pay others for our disposal.